gu-gridh/diana-backend/README.md

 To install the Digital Humanities Portal, we advise using a Conda distribution, such as [Anaconda](https://www.anaconda.com/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 This allows simultaneous installation of necessary binaries.

+### Operative system support
+Diana and its dependencies have been tested on Linux, e.g. Ubuntu 16.04+ and RedHat OS.

+### Instructions
 Clone the repository and change directory.
 ```bash
 git clone https://github.com/CDH-DevTeam/diana-backend.git